Bonefish and Tarpon Connectivity – A Case for Regional Conservation

 BTT research has shown similar connectivity and mobility for tarpon populations.
-When tarpon spawn offshore, the larvae that hatch from the eggs float in the ocean for about a month.
-So the larvae from tarpon spawning in the Gulf of Mexico might end up along Florida’s west coast, in the Everglades, or even on Florida’s east coast.
+When tarpon spawn offshore, the larvae that hatch from the eggs float in the ocean for about a month and can be dispersed widely; larvae from tarpon spawning in the Gulf of Mexico might end up along Florida’s west coast, in the Everglades, or even on Florida’s east coast.
 BTT’s Tarpon Acoustic Tagging Project has shown how mobile adult tarpon are, tracking fish seasonally migrating between Florida, South Carolina, North Carolina, and as far north as the Chesapeake Bay.
 Tarpon have also been tracked moving from the Florida Keys to the northern Gulf of Mexico.